autonomi-ai/nos/docs/quickstart.md

 ## ⚡️ Start the NOS backend server

-You can start the nos server programmatically via the NOS SDK or via the CLI:

-=== "Via SDK"

-    You can start the nos server programmatically via the NOS SDK:
+You can start the nos server programmatically via either the CLI or SDK:
-    ```python
-    import nos

-    nos.init(runtime="auto")
-    ```
 === "Via CLI"

     You can start the nos server (in daemon mode) via the NOS `serve` CLI: